Direct construction of optimized stellarator shapes. II. Numerical quasisymmetric solutions: Examples

 As expected, the symmetric modes $B_{m,n}$ are found to scale as $1/A$ (not shown).
 Similarly, figure \ref{fig:iota} shows that the rotational transform computed by VMEC converges to the value predicted by (\ref{eq:QA}) as the aspect ratio increases.
 For $A \ge 160$, the agreement extends to at least 5 digits.

+Figure \ref{fig:scaling} includes a point for the quasi-axisymmetric design NCSX, which was obtained using conventional optimization.
+The NCSX point falls below the trend line, so it evidently has a somewhat better quality of quasisymmetry for its aspect ratio than the configurations constructed here.

 For a different approach to constructing a finite-aspect-ratio geometry from the high-aspect-ratio theory, an example of the outward extrapolation method of section \ref{sec:conversion4} is shown in figure \ref{fig:QA_extrapolation}, again using the input axis shape (\ref{eq:axis_shape_QA}).
 First, an aspect ratio 160 shape is generated by the method of section \ref{sec:conversion}.
 Coil shapes to produce this magnetic surface shape are then calculated using the REGCOIL method \citep{regcoil}.
 For this method, a coil winding surface is chosen by taking an aspect ratio 5 surface constructed using the method of section \ref{sec:conversion}, and expanding uniformly outward by one quarter of the average major radius.
 REGCOIL's regularization parameter is chosen to be the smallest value for which there are no saddle coils, i.e. there are no local maxima or minima in the current potential.
 Next, 24 coil shapes (4 unique shapes, each repeated 6 times) are identified from uniformly spaced contours of the current potential.
 A Poincare plot of the vacuum field produced by these coils (figure \ref{fig:QA_extrapolation}.c-e) shows that good flux surfaces exist out to an aspect ratio of 5.0 (using VMEC's definition of the major and minor radius).
 The Fourier amplitudes of $B$ in Boozer coordinates are shown in figure \ref{fig:QA_extrapolation}.f, showing the quasi-axisymmetric term is dominant, as desired.
-The symmetry-breaking harmonics reach a rather sizeable amplitude at the last closed flux surface, and no effort has been made to ensure a healthy $\beta$ limit.
+Again the largest symmetry-breaking mode at the edge is the mode $(m,n)=(2,-3)$.
+The symmetry-breaking harmonics reach a rather sizeable amplitude at the last closed flux surface, and no effort has been made to achieve other desirable physics properties such as a high MHD $\beta$ limit.
 However, this configuration required very little computational effort to compute, compared to the hundreds or thousands of VMEC computations required for conventional optimization, and it could serve as a useful initial condition for conventional optimization.